LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers

 \subsection{MoE Offloading}

-MoE models face severe memory bottlenecks during inference; offloading~\cite{Edgellm,specexec,flexgen,tang2024hobbit} is an effective remedy.
-MoE-Lighting~\cite{Moelightning} keeps the KV-cache in host memory and performs attention on the CPU.
-PowerInfer~\cite{PowerInfer} places neurons on the GPU or CPU according to their activation frequency.
-Tabi~\cite{tabi} partitions the model into segments and executes only a subset on the GPU while running the remainder on the CPU.
-Our work targets the expert-placement problem, which is the main source of performance bottlenecks in the inference process of MoE models.
+To overcome the memory constraints~\cite{specexec,dovetail,Moelightning,PowerInfer} of large language models, offloading expert parameters to host memory has become a necessary practice.
+This, in turn, makes the expert-placement problem a central determinant of system performance.

 On-demand loading methods, such as Lina~\cite{lina} and ExpertFlow~\cite{expertflow}, exclusively utilize GPUs for expert computation.
 If an expert is not prefetched to the GPU, it must be loaded on demand, as shown in Figure~\ref{figure4}.
 The downside of these approaches is the high I/O overhead, which causes prolonged GPU idling.
 MoE-GEN~\cite{MoE-GEN} mitigates this by deferring expert loading until the number of tokens targeting that expert reaches a preset threshold.
 Likewise, Klotski~\cite{klotski} enlarges the batch size to amortize the cost of loaded experts, thereby masking I/O overhead to some extent.
-To further reduce the I/O bubble, Fiddler~\cite{fiddler} and kTransformers~\cite{ktransformers} propose hybrid CPU-GPU inference to lower the frequency of on-demand expert loading.
-They allow expert computations on the CPU and then transfer the results to the GPU.
-This body of work has inspired many subsequent studies and has theoretical validity.
-HybriMoE~\cite{hybridmoe} introduces a queue that re-orders experts by token count, dispatching hot experts to the GPU and cold ones to the CPU.
-It uses a greedy algorithm to minimize per-layer computation cost and prefetches experts for the next layer during non-expert computations to further reduce on-demand loading pressure.
-PreScope retains HybriMoE’s queue but enriches the scheduler with cross-layer prefetch gains and their associated I/O costs, avoiding the sub-optimal local decisions of pure greedy policies.
+To further reduce the I/O bubble, kTransformers~\cite{ktransformers} pre-distributes experts across the CPU and GPU, with each expert performing computation in place without movement; this approach is suitable for single-batch inference but faces CPU bottlenecks in multi-batch scenarios.
+In contrast, Fiddler~\cite{fiddler} allows expert computation on the CPU and leverages on-demand expert loading to improve GPU utilization, but it struggles to accurately offload high-workload experts to the GPU.
+To address this issue, HybriMoE~\cite{hybridmoe} introduces a queuing mechanism that proactively offloads cold experts to the CPU, aiming to increase the reuse probability of hot experts on the GPU.
+This strategy, however, fails in memory-constrained environments: without sufficient GPU memory to guarantee the reuse of retained experts, the proactive offloading merely adds extra I/O overhead.
+Furthermore, the design overlooks the critical conflicts when prefetching coexists with on-demand loading and unloading—namely, contention for limited PCIe bandwidth and expert residency conflicts under strict capacity constraints.